 Q1[1].
-Usage of the Following Whitestown Parks/Facilities During the Past 12 Months by percentage of households that used the park/facility (excluding "not provided")
+Usage of the Following Whitestown Parks/Facilities

 When asked to rate the condition of the Town parks they have used, 98% who had an opinion rated Main Street Park as "excellent" or "good;" 92% rated Panther Park as "excellent" or "good," and 89% rated Anson Park as "excellent" or "good."